Neranjan98/CityOfCincy/README.md

           Then I should recieve zero results(an empty list)

  2. Requirement 101.0: Search for Department Information

      Scenario:
-        As a user interested in department related information, I want to be able to search for
-        department data based on various criteria, including department names and department office location.
+        As a user interested in department related information, I want to be able to search for department data based on various criteria, department names and department office location.

      Dependencies:
         Department related data sources are avaiable and accessible.